 While certain UPenn graduate schools do provide certain accommodations, graduate students are more likely to live off campus, yet very close to their personal school of study.

-A short distance 15-minute walk from the main campus, the University City Lofts are situated in West Powelton which is largely regarded as the ‘hipster’ pocket of University City.
-Coffee shops, traditional pizza shops, corner stores, and Aldi, make living at the University City Lofts a unique environment where urban meets suburban in the perfect combination for the working graduate student.
+A short distance 15-minute walk from the main campus, the University City Apartments are situated in West Powelton which is largely regarded as the ‘hipster’ pocket of University City.
+Coffee shops, traditional pizza shops, corner stores, and Aldi, make living at the University City Apartments a unique environment where urban meets suburban in the perfect combination for the working graduate student.

 Medical residents and students at the School of Medicine take further delight in the quick 5-10-minute walk to both from all the action that University City has to offer.